kai0511/scParser/README.md

 ### Data preparation

-Here we use the DM dataset (22753*2000) as data matrix as toy example for illustration.
+Here we use the data matrix (22753*2000) of DM dataset as a toy example for illustration.
 The data is placed in the data directory of this package.
 ```{r}
 require(SR2)